 Cover Old Flooring

 Your home’s flooring, like the walls, is an important aspect that influences the appearance of your space.
 If your vinyl flooring appears to be outdated, instead of replacing it entirely, you can go for modern peel and stick vinyl flooring.
 They’re simple to set up, inexpensive, and easily available on the market.
-You also have the option of carpeting your entire floor.
 While not a cheap option, it is a relatively inexpensive method to update your home’s flooring.
 You can also get your existing carpets cleaned.
 However, first, take a look at the home improvement price guides to get a clear idea of the expenses.
 As expected, cleaning out your carpets instead of replacing them will be comparatively lower.

 Update The Lighting